dehghanpur10/go-challenge/README.md

 :black_nib: In controller, first valid data input and connect to dynamoDB then as dependency pass to service for do job, finally set status code according to different conditions, and set body of response.

+:black_nib: In service, first prepare data for communication with the database. database is dependency of service because it can be tested later.

 ## Test

 :pushpin: For controller, integration tests applied, and items that created in integration test delete at the end of test.

 :pushpin: For services, unit tests applied, first we mock that dependency which use in service, and we isolated this service